-F. Summary of Certain Non-Fossil Fuel Capital Cost Recovery Provisions
+F. Sum F. Summary of Certain Non-Fossil Fuel Capital Cost Recovery Provisions Eligible Activity Description of Provision Expiration Five-year cost recovery for certain energy property (secs.
+168(e)(3)(B)(vi) and 48(a)(3)(A)) • A five-year Modified Accelerated Cost Recovery System ("MACRS") recovery period is generally provided for equipment using solar and wind energy to generate electricity (e.g. , solar panels), to heat or cool (or provide hot water for use in) a structure, or to provide solar (or wind) process heat; equipment using solar energy to illuminate the inside of a structure using fiber-optic distributed sunlight; equipment used to produce, distributed sunlight; equipment used to produce, distribute, or use energy derived from a geothermal deposit; qualified fuel cell or microturbine property; combined heat and power system property; qualified small wind energy property; and equipment using the ground or ground water as a thermal energy source (or sink) to heat (or cool) a structure December 31, 2016, for the following property: Fiber-optic solar energy equipment Qualified fuel cell and microturbine property, Combined heat and power system property, and Thermal energy equipment using ground or ground water • A five-year MACRS recovery period is also provided for certain small power production biomass facilities (i.e. , a qualifying small power production facility within the meaning of section 3(17)(C) of the Federal Power Act (16 U.S.C.
+796 (17)(C)), as in effect on September 1, 1986, that also qualifies as certain biomass property, including (i) a boiler, the primary fuel for which will be an alternate substance; (ii) a burner (including necessary on-site equipment to bring the alternate substance to the burner) for a combustor other than a boiler if the primary fuel for such burner will be an alternate substance; (iii) equipment for converting an alternate substance into a qualified fuel; (iv) certain pollution control equipment; and (v) equipment used for the unloading, transfer, storage, reclaiming from storage, and preparation (including, but not limited to, washing, crushing, drying, and weighing) at the point of use of an alternative substance for use in equipment described in (i), (ii) or (iii)) Special allowance for second generation biofuel plant property (sec.
+168(l)) A taxpayer may deduct in the placed-in-service year an additional first-year depreciation deduction equal to 50 percent of the adjusted basis of qualified cellulosic biofuel plant property; the remaining 50 percent is recovered under otherwise applicable rules December 31, 2016

-Eligible Activity Description of Provision Expiration Five-year cost recovery for certain energy property (secs.
-168(e)(3)(B)(vi) and 48(a)(3)(A)(ii) and (vii)) A five-year Modified Accelerated Cost Recovery System ("MACRS") recovery period is generally provided for equipment using solar and wind energy to generate electricity, to heat or cool (or provide hot water for use in) a structure, or to provide solar process heat; equipment using solar energy to illuminate the inside of a structure using fiber-optic distributed sunlight; equipment used to produce, distribute, or use energy derived from a geothermal deposit; and qualified fuel cell property.
-A five-year MACRS recovery period is provided for For five-year recovery period for certain solar equipment - December 31, 2016 certain biomass property, including (i) a boiler, the primary fuel for which will be an alternate substance; (ii) a burner (including necessary on-site equipment to bring the alternate substance to the burner) for a combustor other than a boiler if the primary fuel for such burner will be an alternate substance; (iii) equipment for converting an alternate substance into a qualified fuel; and (iv) certain pollution control equipment.
-Special allowance for cellulosic biofuel plant property (sec.
-168(l)) An additional first-year depreciation deduction equal to 50 percent of the adjusted basis of qualified cellulosic biofuel plant property.
-December 31, 2012 Pollution control facilities (secs.
-169 and 291) A taxpayer may elect to recover the cost of a certified pollution control facility over a period of 60 months (84 months in the case of certain atmospheric pollution control facilities used in connection with a power plant or other property that is primarily coal-fired).
-A corporation taxpayer must reduce the amount of basis otherwise eligible for the 60-month recovery by 20 percent.
-None Energy efficient commercial buildings deduction (sec.
-179D) A taxpayer may take an additional deduction of \$1.80 per square foot of commercial building property that exceeds certain energy efficiency standards.
-December 31, 2013
+Summary Summary of Certain Non-Fossil Fuel Capital Cost Recovery Provisions (cont'd) Eligible Activity Description of Provision Expiration Pollution control facilities (secs.
+169 and 291(a)(4)) A taxpayer may elect to recover the cost of a certified pollution control facility over a period of 60 months (84 months in the case of certain atmospheric pollution control facilities used in connection with a power plant or other property that is primarily coal-fired).
+A corporation must reduce the amount of basis otherwise eligible for the 60-month (or 84-month) recovery by 20 percent None Energy efficient commercial buildings deduction (sec.
+179D) A taxpayer may take in the placed-in-service year an additional deduction of \$1.80 per square foot of commercial building property that exceeds certain energy efficiency standards.
+If a section 179D deduction is allowed, the basis of the property is reduced by the amount of the deduction; the remaining basis is recovered under otherwise applicable rules December 31, 2016